MuhammadHamza2003/Snake-game/README.md

 # Snake-game
-this is my first Game.
+This is my first Game.
 By using C++.